SimonaKolarova/CS50-s-Introduction-to-Computer-Science/README.md

 - mario.py: A very basic print loop
 - credit.py: A program that prompts the user for a credit card number and then reports whether it is a valid American Express, MasterCard, or Visa card number using Luhn's algorithm.
 - readability.py: A program that determines the reading level for a text using the Coleman-Liau index.
-- DNA: A program that identifies a person based on their DNA using a DNA database.
+- dna.py: A program that identifies a person based on their DNA using a DNA database.

 ### [Problem set 7](https://cs50.harvard.edu/x/2020/psets/7/)
 - Student houses: a program to import student data into a database, and then produce class rosters.